 We passed by/walked through North Quad, which is one of the main residence quads, which means there are a bunch of residence halls surrounding the quad.

 North Quad is very big and grassy, so according to our tour guide, people like to play sports here on a nice day, but it looked as vacant as a farm field in Kansas to me.

-We entered Hesburgh Library which had its two floors completely renovated and looking super modern with white practically everywhere you look.
-Though the higher up you go, the library is more traditional with wooden tables and bookshelves.
+We entered Hesburgh Library, which had its two floors completely renovated and looked super modern, with white practically everywhere you look.
+Though the higher up you go, the library is more traditional, with wooden tables and bookshelves.

 Here, you can rent out a room for up to 2 hours at a time for studying, but if no one has reserved the room after you, you can continue to use it.

 We walked out of the Hesburgh Library and saw Touchdown Jesus.

 Touchdown Jesus is about 150 feet tall and is making this notion with his hands: \ _/.

 He looks down at the reflection pool, which is a whopping 4 inches deep.
 So deep that fish could drown in it.

 Then we moved to the Notre Dame football stadium that we, unfortunately, were not allowed to go into, but I’m sure you can find pictures on google.

 Football is the only sport you need to pay for.
 It costs $200, but the tour guide said it is well worth it and a good bonding experience, but if you decide that you don’t want to go, you can sell tickets for $50 apiece.